AlexMocMagic/AlexMocMagic/README.md

-- 👋 Hi, I’m @AlexMocMagic
+- 👋 Hi, I’m @AlexMocMagic (Alex),

-- 💻 I’m a 16 years old fron-tend developer (Html, Css, Js, React js, Tailwind)
+- 💻 I’m a 16 years old frontend developer (Html, Css, Js, React js, Tailwind)

 - ✨I am also a web designer and I post my work on IG so if you want to take a look find me there